runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or (recommended)
   ATLANTIS_TFE_TOKEN='xxx.atlasv1.yyy' atlantis server
   ```
-  A token for Terraform Cloud/Terraform Enteprise integration.
+  A token for Terraform Cloud/Terraform Enterprise integration.
 See [Terraform Cloud](terraform-cloud.html) for more details.

 * ### `--write-git-creds`
   ```bash